elasticpath/textlint-rule-no-dead-relative-link/README.md

 and `[README](README.html)` as input, this rule will check for the existence of `README.md` file.

 ### route-map
+Use this option when relative links need to be validated using an alternate file path.

 This option takes an array of source and destination pairs.
-The source value is a Regex, and the destination value is a String.
-The destination value can include capture groups using a "\" but add an extra "\" to ensure the JSON formatting is valid.
-Also note, a number must reference the capture group.
-When a link contains the source value, then the portion of the link that matches the source value is replaced with the destination value.
+The source value is a `Regex`, and the destination value is a `String` that can include capture groups from the `source` using the `$` notation.

 For e.g. With the following configuration
 ```json